What is Smart Columbus?Show What is Smart Columbus? Details

-In 2016, The U.S. Department of Transportation and Vulcan, Inc. (now the Paul G. Allen Philanthropies) asked mid-size cities across America to develop ideas for an integrated, first-of-its-kind smart transportation system that would use data, applications and technology to help people and goods move more quickly, cheaply, and efficiently.
+In 2016, The U.S. Department of Transportation and the Paul G. Allen Family Foundation asked mid-size cities across America to develop ideas for an integrated, first-of-its-kind smart transportation system that would use data, applications and technology to help people and goods move more quickly, cheaply and efficiently.

 Seventy-eight cities applied for the Smart City Challenge grants, and Columbus was named the winner.
-As the winner, Columbus was awarded two grants: $40 million from USDOT and $10 million from the Paul G. Allen Philanthropies.
+As the winner, Columbus was awarded two grants: $40 million from USDOT and $10 million from the Paul G. Allen Family Foundation.

 What is the goal of the USDOT grant?Show What is the goal of the USDOT grant?
 Details

-What is the goal of the Paul G. Allen Philanthropies grant?Show What is the goal of the Paul G. Allen Philanthropies grant?
+What is the goal of the Paul G. Allen Family Foundation grant?Show What is the goal of the Paul G. Allen Family Foundation grant?
 Details

 What is the Smart Columbus Acceleration Fund?Show What is the Smart Columbus Acceleration Fund?
 Details

-· Central Ohio Transit Authority (COTA) investment to enable all buses with Wi-Fi and transition to mobile fare payment
+- Central Ohio Transit Authority's (COTA) investment to enable all buses with Wi-Fi and transition to mobile fare payment

 Through the collaboration of the private sector, we'll scale the opportunity presented by the grants and inspire a region-wide culture shift to transform Columbus into an epicenter of smart mobility.